Recycled Cartons are just the tip of the ethical, sustainable iceberg for owners of Woodland Valley, Farm Jodie Viccars and Fabian Fabbro.

 “There’s enough plastic on the planet now to last the human population forever… there’s no need to produce any more…we’ve just got to recycle it and reuse it.”

 The recycled cartons have a smaller carbon footprint than pulp egg packs, and because they are stronger, there is less breakage and food waste.
-The plastic containers are also a more hygienic option for consumers who want to refill their cartons, Jodie says.

 The recycled cartons are just one aspect of Woodland Valley’s holistic, sustainable and ethical approach to farming.
 Following the principles of influential farmer Joel Salatin, the couple is working toward regenerating the land on their old dairy farm at Fernvale (near Burringbar) by using a rotational grazing system.
 Their cattle are moved from paddock to paddock, followed by the chickens, which break up the cow manure and add nitrogen, improving the pasture.